Kerubi-5/francollectives_repository/README.md

 # francollective_repo
+## Repository Description 💡
+Francollective repository for the front end

 ## Technologies used 🔥
 - Tailwind
 - HTML
 - jQuery
--
-Francollective repository for the front end